 Step 1 – GET IN TOUCH

+If you are looking for a mortgage brokers near me (you), look no further.
 Call us on 02392 373 235 or message us on WhatsApp.
 We will then make contact and ask you a few questions about your situation and arrange a meeting.
 Remember we charge.
 NO FEE for our service!
-You will need to know these bits of informtion if you’re a first time buyer looking to buy your first home.
+The first time we speak we will need to know these bits of information if you’re a first time buyer looking to buy your first home.

 Step 2 – DISCUSS & GET ADVICE

 One of our local mortgage advisers can meet with you or alternatively have a chat over the phone.
-This will allow us to get a clear understanding of what you want to achieve and how we can help.
+This will allow us to get a clear understanding and make sure we understand what you want to achieve and how we can help.

 Step 3 – WE SEARCH THE MARKET